 Effective and appropriate use of the funding

 We anticipate that where interventions are effective, that funding for two or three terms should be sufficient for most children to make progress.
-For some children with complex on-going needs settings should consider making a request for an Education, Health and Care Plan (EHCP).
+For some children with complex on-going needs settings should consider making a request for an Education, Health and Care Plan (EHCP) (opens a new window).
 EYSIF is designed to support settings working with children in the short term as part of a cycle of targeted support and coordinated interventions.
 Applications must evidence a graduated response of assessment, plan, do and review.
 Targeted interventions must be implemented with full consent of parents and ongoing co-production.

 Funding for one to one support is not available and settings should not make staffing decisions made on assumptions on or the possibility of funding.
 It cannot be used to support children who are in the Reception class of a maintained school or in within specialist nursery provisions or units.